johnfedoruk/bangular/aio/content/guide/browser-support.md

 {@a polyfill-libs}

 ### Mandatory polyfills
-These are the polyfills required to run an Angular application on each supported browser:
+These are the polyfills required to run an Bangular application on each supported browser:

 <table>